Porous Media Visualization and Data Reuse Challenge

 “Austin Chalk” sponsor: Dassault Systèmes

-We hereby announce a mini-course and challenge to promote visualization and reuse of 3D images of porous materials that are stored in the open data repository Digital Rocks Portal (DRP).
+From October 2020 to January 2021 we hosted challenge to promote visualization and reuse of 3D images of porous materials that are stored in the open data repository Digital Rocks Portal (DRP).

 VISUALIZATION (CHALLENGE) OFFICE HOURS (PAST EVENT): On November 17, 11am central time, we will have office hours to answer questions about data, visualization or the challenge itself, sign up here.

 Videos available: https://www.youtube.com/playlist?list=PL7QcRCNp33XA7BBvpNbwsDZjLB-mezkUu

 The course will be taught by Drs.
 Prodanović and McClure and cover the visVISUualization basics for potential competitors, as well as set up with Jupyter Notebook and Python notebooks that instruct them how to directly download or resample data from Digital Rocks Portal.
 Participating in the mini-course or using exact same tools is not the requirement for the Visualization Challenge, but simply a preferred and scalable option of the course instructors.
 The course will be recorded (and available on Dr. Prodanović’ YouTube channel), and the material posted on GitHub, and both will be linked to Digital Rocks Portal webpage.

 Submission link: https://forms.gle/Le2mZUCUQbG5TRy29

 The challenge will have three categories, and each category will have three awards: